Angelico Aprosio: Biography

 The Aprosian Library housed over ten thousand volumes and was officially recognized in 1653 by Pope Innocent X, who issued a ban prohibiting the sale of any of its books and opened it to the public.
 In the following years, Aprosio dedicated himself to expanding the library, enlarging the monastery to hold its volumes, and compiling its catalogue.

 The Aprosian Library was partly dispersed in 1798 upon the arrival of French troops and the suppression of the Augustinian order.
 Part of the collection ended up in the National Library of Genoa.
+Today the library hosts a collection of approximately twenty-six thousand volumes about seven thousand of which make up the 'fondo antico' (16th-17th century editions).
+The library owns almost two hundred incunabula and ancient manuscripts as well as a picture gallery comprising the portrait of Aprosio himself, executed by Carlo Ridolfi in 1647.